Basith-P/Food-Order/README.md

 The application has a global error handler for uncaught exceptions.
 In case of an uncaught exception, the application logs the error and exits with status code 1.

-## Contributing

-Contributions are welcome.
-Please make sure to read the contributing guide before making a pull request.

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.